drhsqlite/pikchr/doc/differences.md

 ### Pikchr omits the built-in "`sprintf()`" function

-The sprintf() function has well-known security concerns, and we do not want to make potential exploits accessible to attackers.
+The `sprintf()` function has well-known security concerns, and we do not want to make potential exploits accessible to attackers.
-Furthermore, the sprintf() is of little to no utility in a Pikchr script that lacks loops.
-A secure version of sprintf() could be added to Pikchr, but doing that would basically require recoding a security sprintf() from from scratch.
+Furthermore, the `sprintf()` is of little to no utility in a Pikchr script that lacks loops.
+A secure version of `sprintf()` could be added to Pikchr, but doing that would basically require recoding a secure sprintf() from from scratch.
 It is safer and easier to simply omit it.

 ### Pikchr omits "`{...}`" subblocks